 Shearman & Sterling on April 22 told Law360 that it is considering either shortening or deferring its summer program, and it has decided to defer all bonuses and pay increases.
 On April 24, the firm said it was offering a voluntary leave program to all global employees.
 Leaves would be three to six months in length and employees taking them would receive 30% of their usual pay.
 If the employees perform pro bono work during the period, they will receive 40% of their typical pay.
 On April 27, the firm confirmed a shorter summer associate program that will start no earlier than June 22.
 Summer associates will still receive 10 weeks' pay, the firm said.
 On May 11, the firm said it will be conducting its five-week program virtually across its offices.

 Sheppard Mullin announced April 13 that it had furloughed 33 of its 823 total staff members, noting that those affected can't perform their duties from home.
 The firm said it will pay for full medical benefits during their leave and that furloughed employees won't have to contribute to their insurance costs.
-On April 15, the firm said it delayed its summer associate program until July 6 and shortened it to five weeks.
-On April 27, the firm announced a pay-cut plan that included a 12% reduction for associates, special counsel and staff attorneys through the end of the year; 5% reductions for staff members earning between $70,000 and $90,000 per year; and 10% reductions for staff earning more than $90,000.
+On April 15, the firm delayed its summer associate program to July 6 and shortened it to five weeks.
+On April 27, the firm announced 12% pay cuts for associates, special counsel and staff attorneys through the end of the year; 5% pay reductions for staff members earning between $70,000 and $90,000 per year; and 10% reductions for staff earning more than $90,000 annually.
 Partners will also see reduced compensation.
 The firm also furloughed an additional 17 staff members, with the expectation they will return to work in two to three months.
+On Aug.
+18, the firm announced it would reduce its compensation adjustments by half starting at the end of the month.
+On Oct.
+6, the firm said it was reinstating prepandemic salaries for its workers following cuts earlier this year but laying off 22 of its 44 furloughed staff.

 Shook Hardy instituted pay cuts for partners, associates and professional staff, ranging from 20% to 90%, according to an April 8 report.